noppanut15/depthviz/README.md

 ## 🚫 No Dive Computer?

-Even without a dive computer, **you can** create a depth overlay!
-Simply record **key moments** of your dive (using depth markers on your rope, for example) and prepare a CSV file with two columns:
+No dive computer?
+No problem! **You can still create a depth overlay!** Simply record **key moments** of your dive (using depth markers on your rope, for example) and prepare a CSV file with two columns:
 - **Time**: in seconds
 - **Depth**: in meters